Variation of Hodge Structure and Hodge modules: Hodge Modules

-which is actually equivalent to the perversity.
-The above short exact sequence may be interpreted as a relation between the cohomology of the milnor fiber and that of the link of singularity, \cite{DS}.
+that is equivalent to the perversity.
+The above short exact sequence can be interpreted as a relation between the cohomology of the milnor fiber and that of the link of singularity, \cite{DS}.
 The relation with monodromy is reflected in the Wang sequence

 When $U$ is the complement of a normal crossing divisor $D \subset X$, $\mathcal{V}$ a local system on $U$ underlying a polarized pure Hodge structure of weight $n$, say $V$; such that the local monodromies around $U$ are quasi-unipotent, then there exists a unique Hodge module $V_X^{Hdg}$ of weight $(n+\dim X)$ having strict support $X$ and restricting to $V^{Hdg}$.
 The intersection complex